Burundian refugees face uncertain future after years in Rwanda | DW | 28.08.2020

 "At that time, I fled my hometown, men and boys were being arrested en masse.
 We were hunted under the former regime."
 The man says his family has told him it is now safe to return.

-Now that Burundi is under the leadership of new President Evariste Ndayishimiye following the sudden death of President Pierre Nkurunziza in June, some of the Burundian refugees feel safe enough to return home.
+Now that Burundi is under the leadership of new President Evariste Ndayishimiye, following the sudden death of President Pierre Nkurunziza in June, some Burundian refugees feel safe enough to return home.
 Ndayishimiye tweeted in his local language: "We welcome our brothers who have returned from exile in Mahama Refugee Camp in Rwanda.
 It's a pleasure for their families and the nation of Burundi."

 He has instructed authorities to help the refugees integrate and called on the others who are willing to return to come home.